 Addressing the requests of your audience will make them happier.
 But even the act itself of building a rapport with users will imbue them with a sense of loyalty to your product.

 Increasing retention will also mean reducing support costs.
 After you find and address the issues that are truly obstructing your users’ work, you’ll find you get fewer support calls, because the product is easier to use.

 But what is a UX audit?

 We define a UX audit as a process for examining the current state of a product’s digital experience, or a design team’s workflow, and pinpointing major opportunities for improvement.

 The techniques involved in that process vary from project to project.
 There are a couple of considerations to take into account:

 Are you keeping it light or going deep?

 Are you analyzing a product or a process?

 The lightweight audit

 If you’re looking for a highlight real of the most pressing issues in your UX design, a quick audit will surface standout issues.
-For these audits, we always start with strategy establish an understanding the client’s business objectives, and then do a heuristic analysis and competitive research.
+For these audits, we always start with a strategy establish an understanding of the client’s business objectives, and then do a heuristic analysis and competitive research.